Suarez homers early, Reds hold on for 8-6 win over Cubs

 Chicago starter Jon Lester (7-6) hadn’t lost to the Reds since 2016, a streak of seven straight starts.
 The Cubs have dropped 3 of 4 and finished June 14-15, their first losing month since May 2017.

+“It could’ve been a lot worse,” Chicago manager Joe Maddon said.
+“We’ve been a .500 team the entire month.”

 Yasiel Puig stole two bases a day after a shouting match with Chicago reliever Pedro Strop — Puig was upset after being hit by a 3-0 pitch.
-He scored after both stolen bases thanks to Ervin’s singles, including one during a four-run eighth.
+He scored after both stolen bases thanks to Ervin’s bloop singles, including one during a four-run eighth.
 Senzel added a two-run single during the big frame.

+“It is always important to add on when you get that chance,” Ervin said.
+“I was up there trying to fight.
+I tried to fight off good pitches to get something to hit.
+He just kept throwing good pitches, and I was just fighting them off.
+Somehow, those two found some grass.”

 Suarez, hitting .155 over his previous 22 games, blasted Lester’s 3-2 pitch a projected 457 feet into a party structure atop the batter’s eye in the first inning.
 The three-run shot gave him 17 homers this season.